 Rabbits are small mammals with cute fluffy, short tails, whiskers, and distinctive long ears.
-Around the world, there are nearly different 50 species, and while they live in many diverse environments, they have many things in common.
-Let’s find out more about these furry little creatures through these 44 interesting facts about rabbits…
+Around the world, there are nearly 50 different species, and while they live in many diverse environments, they have many things in common.
+Let’s find out more about these furry little creatures through these 32 fun facts about rabbits…

 Leporidae is the taxonomic family of rabbits and hares.

 Within the family, there are 11 genera, but the term “true hares” refers only to species in the genus Lepus, all the others are rabbits.